 Human brains have a built in “negativity bias” – the brain pays more attention to bad news than good news.

-And that means overcoming the negativity bias in your brain.
+But that means overcoming the negativity bias in your brain.

 How?
 The first step is to notice positive experiences.
 If you’ve read my “Alive at Work” download (see the sidebar on the right), you’ll know that I recommend a simple exercise: write down 3 good things that have happened to you in the last 24 hours.
-If you do this every day for 3 weeks, you’ll be happier – the amazing thing is you’ll stay happier.
+If you do this every day for 3 weeks, you’ll be happier – and the amazing thing is you’ll stay happier.
 You will have created a new, positive habit that counteracts the negativity bias and makes you a happier person.

 In Hardwiring Happiness, Rick Hanson suggests taking it further.
 He recommends dwelling in positive experiences for 10 to 30 seconds – so they can really “sink in.”
 In that way you can actually create new neural structures in your brain: physically rewiring your brain for happiness.

 Would that work for you?
 You could try it now: